Time delay measurements with Broken Power Law model: Lens Modeling of WGD 2038--4008

 We use \textit{HST} imaging of WGD~2038--4008 from the WFC3 camera in three filters: F160W (near-infrared), F814W (optical \(I\)-band), and F475X (blue).
 Each filter has four dithered exposures (total exposure times of 2280~s in F160W, 2400~s in F814W, 2268~s in F475X), which we retrieved from the Mikulski Archive for Space Telescopes.
 The data were processed with standard \textsc{DrizzlePac} routines to produce combined images in each band with a pixel scale of \(0\farcs08\) for WFC3/IR and \(0\farcs04\) for WFC3/UVIS, respectively.
 We constructed empirical PSFs for each band by stacking 4--6 unsaturated stars in the field, and then iteratively refined the PSF models using the quasar image residuals \citep[e.g., following][]{Chen2016}.
 The images were astrometrically aligned to sub-pixel precision using common sources across the bands.
 A similar image download and preprocessing procedure, from which our pipeline draws inspiration, can be found in \cite{Tan2024}\footnote{\url{https://github.com/Project-Dinos/dinos-i}}, although it was not specifically designed for this target.

-Fig.~\ref{fig:wgd_rgb} shows a false-color composite of the system.
+Fig.~\ref{fig:wgd_rgb} shows a false-color composite of the system (see also \citealt{Wong2024}).
 The four quasar images (A--D) form a classic fold/cusp configuration around the lens galaxy.
 The quasar is relatively red, appearing brightest in F160W; the extended host galaxy is detected mainly in F160W and F814W (as greenish arcs), with marginal signal in F475X.
 We mask out neighboring objects and regions without detected lensing signal when fitting the pixel data.
-Because the quasar images saturate the core of the PSF in the long F160W exposures, we use smaller stamps around each quasar to locally correct any saturation effects (these corrections are \(\lesssim 0.05\) mag and have negligible impact on modeling).
-We adopt a multi-scale noise model: background sky variance is taken from data in object-free regions and checked against the weight maps, and we add an estimated \(1\%\) flux uncertainty for each quasar image to account for PSF modeling errors.
-These choices ensure that the reduced \(\chi^2\) of the best models is close to 1 in each band, indicating a statistically adequate fit.
+The four exposures in each filter were designed to cover the large range of light intensity between the bright quasar images and the much fainter host-galaxy arcs.
+The final science images in each band are produced by combining the dithered exposures with the standard HST reduction and \textsc{DrizzlePac} pipeline.
+In the lens modelling we perform a joint fit to the combined images in F160W, F814W, and F475X, while masking unrelated companions and regions without detected lensing signal.